This is the place for answers concerning the PATCHMAN TURBO VL upgrade chip for the Yamaha VL70-m Virtual Acoustic Tone Generator.

 Q.) How do I install the PATCHMAN TURBO VL chip?

 A.) It can be installed by the user or installed by Patchman Music for a small fee.
-Installation is easy and requires no soldering or special tools.
-Detailed, step-by-step instructions are included with the TURBO VL chip.
-Please note that if your VL70-m is still under warranty, you may void the warranty if you open up your VL70-m.
+Most users install the Patchman Music TURBO VL upgrade chip themselves.
+Installation is easy and requires no soldering or specialized tools.
+Detailed, step-by-step instructions are included with the TURBO VL upgrade chip.

 Q.) Why do I need the PATCHMAN TURBO VL upgrade?

-A.) In response to numerous customer requests for a way to get around the severely limiting 6 Custom Voice limit of the VL70-m and to provide far better quality preset banks, we created the Patchman Turbo VL upgrade chip.
+A.) In response to numerous customer requests for a way to get around the severely limiting 6 Custom Voice limit of the VL70-m and to provide far better quality preset banks, we created the Patchman TURBO VL upgrade chip.
 You still have only 6 Custom slots in your VL70-m, but with 256 EXTREMELY HIGH QUALITY VOICES built-in, the need to even use the Custom bank is greatly diminished!
 That's right, those bland, quiet, plastic sounding presets are gone forever!
 So the need for more Custom Voices is a moot point.
-The PATCHMAN TURBO VL chip gives you 256 great sounds specially tweaked for use with a wind controller or breath controller permanently burned in ROM!
+The PATCHMAN TURBO VL chip gives you 256 great sounds specially tweaked for use with a wind controller or breath controller permanently in ROM and always available!

 Q.) What is the VL70-m's Internal Bank for?

-A.) With access to 256 permanent high quality sounds in the two Preset banks, you can now use the Internal bank to arrange 64 of your favorites any way you wish without having to worry about what 6 Custom Voices you have loaded.
-You can set the controllers, change the transposition, adjust the effects and save your edits to the Internal bank for use at any time.
+A.) With access to 256 permanent high quality sounds in the two Preset banks, you can now use the Internal bank to arrange 64 of your favorites from the Pr1 and Pr2 banks any way you wish without having to worry about what 6 Custom Voices you have loaded and without having to jump between the Pr1 and Pr2 banks.
+You can set the controllers, change the transposition, adjust the effects and save your edits in one place to the Internal bank for quick access at any time.

 Q.) How much is it?